-New power meter: iBike Pro
+New Power Meter: iBike Pro

-Cyclists apply forces to bike pedals in order to overcome the forces resisting forward motion (hill climbs, wind resistance, rolling resistance, acceleration, etc.) Traditional power meters like SRM, Powertap and Ergomo measure the forces applied by the cyclist (direct measuring).
-The new Ibike Pro is the first power meter that measures the resistive forces working against the cyclist (indirect measuring).
-The principle is that forces applied by the cyclist is exactly the same as the forces from wind resistance, rolling resistance and gravity.
-Thus, if you know these factors you can calculate the forces applied by the cyclist.
-The iBike Pro measure both wind speed, hill gradient and bike speed.
+Cyclists apply forces to bike pedals to overcome the forces resisting forward motion (hill climbs, wind resistance, rolling resistance, acceleration, etc.) Traditional power meters like SRM, Powertap, and Ergomo measure the forces applied by the cyclist (direct measuring).

-Cyclists apply forces to bike pedals in order to overcome the forces resisting forward motion (hill climbs, wind resistance, rolling resistance, acceleration, etc.) Traditional power meters like SRM, Powertap and Ergomo measure the forces applied by the cyclist (direct measuring).
-The new is the first power meter that measures the resistive forces working against the cyclist (indirect measuring).
-The principle is that forces applied by the cyclist is exactly the same as the forces from wind resistance, rolling resistance and gravity.
-Thus, if you know these factors you can calculate the forces applied by the cyclist.
-The iBike Pro measure both wind speed, hill gradient and bike speed.
+The principle of iBike Pro is that forces applied by the cyclist are precisely the same as the forces from wind resistance, rolling resistance, and gravity.
+Thus, if you know these factors, you can calculate the forces applied by the cyclist.
+The iBike Pro measures wind speed, hill gradient, and bike speed.

 Body position does not affect power output